-- Many people, particularly elderly people, derive great pleasure and benefit from owning a companion animal. - The benefits of owning a pet must be linked with the responsibilities associated with being a pet owner.
+Many people, particularly elderly people, derive great pleasure and benefit from owning a companion animal.
+The benefits of owning a pet must be linked with the responsibilities associated with being a pet owner.

-BENEFITS OF P BENEFITS OF PET OWNERSHIP REFERENCE ACTIONS TASKS MEASUREMENT TARGET COMMENT AP7.1 To promote the benefits of pet ownership.
-Supply information and brochures on responsible pet ownership.
-Recording and reporting on the number of brochures distributed and other promotional programs and events.
-Ongoing and as resources permit Responsible Pet Ownership Brochure developed Advertorials and Community Connect articles promoted
+BENEFITS OF P BENEFITS OF PET OWNERSHIP

+REFERENCE TASKS MEASUREMENT TARGET COMMENT

+AP7.4 To promote the bonefits of pet ownership.
+Supply information and brochures on responsible pel- evenership: Recording and reporting on the number of brochures- distributed and other- promotional programs and events.
+Ongoing and as resources- permit Responsible Pet Ownership Brochure developed Adverterials and Community- Connact atteles premoted

-ACTION PLAN 8 - PROVISION OF FACILITIES
+ACTION PLAN 7 - PROVISION OF FACILITIES

-• Council is required to make provisions for the operation of an Animal Shelter to receive lost/impounded dogs and cats.
+Council is required to make provisions for the operation of an Animal Shelter to receive lost/impounded dogs and cats.

-PROVISION OF PROVISION OF FACILITIES REFERENCE ACTIONS TASKS MEASUREMENT TARGET COMMENT AP8.1 To provide a well managed and maintained animal shelter for receipt of stray and lost animals.
+PROVI PROVISION OF FACILITIES ЧШ ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP 7 .1 To provide a well managed and maintained animal shelter for receipt of stray and lost animals.
 Regularly review and assess the performance, management & facilities offered at the Council's designated Animal Shelter.
 Monitor and annual reporting on the shelter's operation.
 Actively maintain Animal Shelter records in accordance with the requirements of the Office of Local Government.
 Ongoing New animal shelter opened December 2013.
 RSPCA inspected new facilities and reported outcomes in a report in March 2017.
 Developed standard operating procedures for facility.
-AP8.2 To ensure that Council staff are properly trained to handle and give advice to pet owners.
+CC1.1 Actively promote safety and wellbeing strategles CC2.2 Encourage community interaction, volunteering and wellbeing AP 1 .2 To ensure that Council staff are properly trained to handle and give advice to pet owners.
 Provide training for Rangers in the understanding, handling and welfare of dogs and cats.
 Rangers are adequately trained to give advice on animal welfare.
+Waltare.
 Maintain staff training records.
 Ongoing Rangers have attended dog legislation training and dangerous dog training 2017.
-Two Rangers completed TAFE Course to be authorised identifiers and microchip animals at Shelter.
-Regular dog behaviour training programmed for Rangers, Cleaners and other field staff.
+New Pangers to be authorised isentifiers and microchip animals at Shelter.
+Regular dog behaviour training programmed for Rangers.
+Cleaners and other field staff.
+AP7.3 Open Days at Animal Shelter.
+Conduct tours of facility and promote Rangers activities.
+Level of attendance and interest.
+Every 2 years.
+Last held in 2019 prior to COVID-19.